Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 For example, if one experimental block out of 100 has a true non-null causal effect, then we would hope to reject the test of the null of no effects at the root node --- only a rejection at the root would allow us any hope of descending to test and reject the null hypothesis of no effects within that one block.
 But, if the test has low power at the root (say, the sample size is small or the effect is weak and power $\leq 0.05$), then the procedure will not reject the null, no further tests will occur, and the FWER will be $\leq 0.05$.
 That is, the probability of making a false positive error at any node depends both on \emph{reaching that node} and on \emph{falsely rejecting that node}.
 And the FWER thus depends on the number of falsely rejected nodes.
 We here develop a procedure that adapts the rejection level $\alpha$ to the contours of the tree.

-The argument proceeds in four steps: \begin{enumerate} \item We derive a general expression for the FWER as a sum of per-node contributions, each discounted by the probability that the procedure reaches that node (Proposition~\ref{prop:fwer}). \item We group those contributions by tree depth and identify the structural quantity --- the \emph{error load} --- that governs whether the FWER stays below $\alpha$ (Theorem~\ref{thm:fwer_decomp} and Proposition~\ref{thm:strong_fwer_adj}). \item We establish conditions under which power decay alone keeps the error load small enough that no adjustment is needed --- a phenomenon we call \emph{natural gating} (Section~\ref{sec:natural_gating}). \item For trees where natural gating fails, we develop the adaptive $\alpha$-adjustment and prove that it controls the FWER (Theorem~\ref{thm:fwer_control_adaptive} in Section~\ref{sec:adaptive_alpha_adj}). \end{enumerate} The reader primarily interested in the algorithm can skip to Section~\ref{sec:adaptive_alpha_adj}; the intervening results build the intuition for \emph{why} the adjustment takes the form it does.
+The argument proceeds in five steps: \begin{enumerate} \item We derive a general expression for the FWER as a sum of per-node contributions, each discounted by the probability that the procedure reaches that node (Proposition~\ref{prop:fwer}). \item We prove a \emph{boundary-node lemma} (Lemma~\ref{lem:boundary}) showing that the FWER event is determined entirely by ``exposed'' true nulls sitting at the boundary of the false subtree.
+Non-exposed nulls contribute nothing, not because their contributions are small but because they are logically redundant. \item We group boundary-null contributions by depth, using node-indexed path products that handle both regular and irregular trees (Theorem~\ref{thm:fwer_decomp}), and identify the \emph{error load} as the structural quantity governing whether FWER stays below~$\alpha$ (Proposition~\ref{prop:strong_fwer_adj}). \item We establish conditions under which power decay alone keeps the error load small enough that no adjustment is needed --- a phenomenon we call \emph{natural gating} (Section~\ref{sec:natural_gating}). \item For trees where natural gating fails, we develop the adaptive $\alpha$-adjustment.
+For general (possibly irregular) trees, we prove that a budget-weighted $\alpha$-schedule controls the FWER (Theorem~\ref{thm:fwer_budget}).
+For regular $k$-ary trees, a telescoping argument yields a strictly more powerful $\alpha$-schedule (Theorem~\ref{thm:fwer_control_adaptive}).
+Both results appear in Section~\ref{sec:adaptive_alpha_adj}. \end{enumerate} The reader primarily interested in the algorithm can skip to Section~\ref{sec:adaptive_alpha_adj}; the intervening results build the intuition for \emph{why} the adjustment takes the form it does.